ShuSQ/CCI_ACC_W4_PythonPyplotCase/README.md

 I used Python3 and Pyplot to do a small exercise.
 I chose to draw a butterfly curve and chose the colour values to make it look more beautiful!
 I also hope to make the butterfly really fly through the form of frame animation (although Python will do this very badly).

+You can also watch a short animation on YouTube: https://youtu.be/4BXwFqm3TT4

 ![](https://miro.medium.com/max/700/1*8NvxF0cQyJEvhAIzmPrq2w.png)

 ``` python